sjjsy/neronet/README.md

 - [Teamwork](./doc/notes_on_teamwork.md) -- notes to improve teamwork
 - [Tools](./doc/notes_on_tools.md) -- notes on selected or candidate tools
 - [Scrum](./doc/notes_on_scrum.md) -- some notes on Scrum
+- [Architecture](./doc/notes_on_architecture.md) -- notes about the initial
+  sketching of the product system architecture

 ## Team